Uniforms of the United States Navy: Service Dress Blue Yankee

-Winter Blue
+Winter Working Blues

-The Winter Blue uniform was authorized for all ranks.
+The Winter Working Blue uniform was authorized for all ranks.
 Due to its near-black color, it was called the "Johnny Cash" uniform (a reference to the song/album Man in Black by the singer of the same name).
 It was a long sleeve black button-up shirt and black belt and trousers (optional skirt for females), with the headgear either the combination cap (all E-7 and above, female E-6s and below) or white Dixie Cup (male E-6s and below).
 Garrison caps were an optional secondary headgear, allowed to be worn for all ranks.

 As a service uniform, ribbons and badges were worn, and officers and chief petty officers wore metal collar insignia, while enlisted E-6 and below wore just the rating badge on the left arm.
 All men wore ties, females necktabs, with an optional silver clip for sailors at the rate of petty officer first class and below, others a gold clip.
 The Working Blue variant omitted the tie and ribbons.